Your preferences have been updated.

 Below are our top picks for Aruba’s best Italian restaurants:

-Having already played a part in establishing the most prestigious Italian restaurant on the island, Valentino’s & La Trattoria El Faro Blanco, Master Chef Vittorio Muscariello decided to take the next step and open his own eatery: the Hostaria Da Vittorio.
+Having already played a part in establishing the most prestigious Italian restaurant on the island, Valentino’s & La Trattoria, El Faro Blanco Restaurant, Master Chef Vittorio Muscariello decided to take the next step and open his own eatery: the Hostaria Da Vittorio.

 Since 2000, Chef Vittorio and his experienced crew have been serving Italian favorites like Risotto alla Pescatore, Linguine dello Scoglio, Branzino al Sale, Sogliola alla Mugnaia, Ossobucco di Vitello and Nodino di Vitello alla Parmigian—and if you’re feeling adventurous, there’s also the “chef’s recommended” menu featuring delicacies and seasonal dishes.